by DNB editors.

 Enter versatile gay sex — a.k.a.
 DJ Flip-Switch!
 This isn’t just about yielding a little and then running back to the job title you put on your Grindr profile.
 True versatile sex is about rejecting identity politics and saying yes to more possibilities.
 Acknowledging your curiosity and giving yourself the freedom to explore.

 As already established in some of our earlier articles, nobody was born Top or Bottom.
-Some gay men stick with the top title to fight internal issues of masculinity that bother them.
-Others who understand the magic of being served stick with bottoming because, why not!
+Some gay men stick with the top title due to pressures of masculinity.
+Others discover the magic of being served and stick with bottoming because, why not!

 🌊 Versatility unlocks new sensations — especially for people with prostates.

-In other words, being versatile helps you trade expectation for experimentation.
-You’re no longer boxed into a role; you’re co-creating a rhythm that fits the mood, not a label.
+Bottom line: Versatility trades expectation for experimentation.
+You’re not boxed into a role — you’re building a rhythm that fits the moment.

 The Versatile Playbook: How to switch roles without killing the mood